ClojureScript and Chrome extensions

 Below are some tools that can help you with a more idiomatic way of doing things in Clojure.

-chrome-extension: For the initial set up, lein chrome-extension takes care of the boilerplate.
+chrome-extension: For the initial set up, lein new chrome-extension takes care of the boilerplate.
 It’s dependencies are a bit out of date, and you’ll find that upgrading ClojureScript will break austin which is referenced by default, so you may need to remove that dependency.

 chromebuild: chrome-extension uses chromebuild as a cljsbuild complement, to help move all extension related files to the right place.
 Chances are you won’t need to interact with it much - just keep in mind it’s there in case you need to add a new folder to your sources (say, for extension CSS files).